fbpx Print

 11. Cook, stirring very often so not to burn the milk, until the mixture is thick and bubbly (about 8-10) minutes.

-12. Add rosemary, nutmeg, paprika and cayenne, if using, and stir well.
-Taste and add additional seasoning if desire.
+12. Add rosemary, nutmeg, paprika, and cayenne, if using, and stir well.
+Taste and add additional seasoning if desired.

-13. With the heat on low, add shredded Parmesan, stirring well until mostly melted, then removing from the heat.
+13. With the heat on low, add shredded Parmesan, stirring well until mostly melted, then remove from the heat.

 15. Layer the cooked noodles on the bottom and pour the squash mixture evenly on top.